Everything On This Page is Tentative Until This Message Is Removed.

 Seeding

-We want to give every team a fair shake, so all teams must play, free of charge, a short 30-20-10-like game a few weeks prior to the competition to give us an idea of your skill at the game.
+We want to give every team a fair shake, so all teams must play, free of charge, a short 30-20-10-like game about a month prior to the competition to give us an idea of your skill at the game.
 This will be a virtual seeding event and should take no more than an hour.
 We will give you details on how this works once you register for Nationals.

 The seeding event Does Not Count For Anything, but allows us to determine your approximate skill relative to the other teams so we can accurately make the preliminary seeds.
 Your score will not be revealed to anyone but your team and the LIQBA, and will not be posted anywhere.